Good Clinical Practice (GCP) Audits: Best Practices for Ensuring Compliance and Detecting Fraud and Misconduct in Clinical Trials

 Future Live Stream Sessions (click to register)

 This 15 hour GCP training course provides a solid understanding of GCP requirements and clinical quality assurance in detecting fraud and misconduct in clinical trials.
-Attendees will gain experience in detecting, correcting, and preventing clinical study misconduct and fraud at domestic and international clinical sites.
+Attendees will gain experience in detecting, correcting and preventing clinical study misconduct and fraud at domestic and international clinical sites.

 Additionally, the course will cover methods to detect misconduct and deal with fraud in clinical trials by:

-- Defining the basic requirements of Good Clinical Practices
+- Defining the basic requirements of GCP.

-- Determining the appropriate duties and oversight required of the sponsor, monitor, and investigators to ensure a high level of quality in a clinical trial
+- Determining the appropriate duties and oversight required of the sponsor, monitor and investigators, to ensure a high level of quality in a clinical trial.

-- Ensuring that quality practices are designed and implemented to guarantee compliant clinical trials
+- Ensuring that quality practices are designed and implemented to guarantee compliant clinical trials.

-- Developing mechanisms to uncover and preclude fraud and misconduct in clinical trials
+- Developing mechanisms to uncover and preclude fraud and misconduct in clinical trials.

-Who Should Attend
+Who Should Attend This GCP Compliance Monitoring Course?

 FAQs